-We took the Indian night train from Mysuru (Mysore) in the South West of India to Chennai in the South East, a journey of around 300 miles.
+We took the sleeper train from Mysuru (Mysore) in the South West of India to Chennai in the South East, a journey of around 300 miles.
 We were due to leave at 9 pm and arrive at around 8 o’clock the next morning – so 11 hours travelling.

 Mysuru is the start of the line.
 When we arrived at the station, the train was already waiting, and the platform was bustling with passengers looking for their carriage or saying goodbye, and traders selling drinks and snacks.